Art Can Heal A Broken Heart: A Self-healing Therapy

+It’s not easy to mend a broken heart.
 Going through the process of recovery from a broken relationship can take time.
 You will have to exert an amount of effort to be able to feel that your life is giving you enough reasons not to give up.
-Though some circumstances are surprisingly hard to fix and adjustments are not that easy to handle, you can always find a better way of keeping your emotional and psychological aspect healthy as possible.
+Though some circumstances are surprisingly hard to fix and adjustments are not that easy to handle, you can always find a better way of keeping your emotional and psychological aspects healthy as possible.
 So how can you fight stress and depression after ending a toxic relationship?
-Well, consider trying art therapy.
+Well, art can heal a broken heart.

-Art is a good source of mental enhancement because it reaches the part of our brain that allows us to maximize its use to contribute to our overall well-being.
-It also creates a connection between our psychological, behavioral, physical, and emotional states that are useful in determining our capabilities in handling specific situations.
+Art can be a good source of mental enhancement because it reaches the part of our brain that allows us to maximize its use to contribute to our overall well-being.
+Art can mend because art creates a connection between our psychological, behavioral, physical, and emotional states.
 Also, the process of art therapy supports our personality development because it helps in the series of quality decision making, responsible self-evaluation, and problem-solving.

 “The patient uses and makes art to convey their feelings at that moment or relating to experience or past situation,” Wayne Jonas, M.D., says.
 He explains further, “When people are experiencing intense, complex, or confusing emotions, the use of art in a therapeutic setting can help them learn about, manage, and communicate their feelings in ways that language cannot always accomplish.”

 The process of art therapy helps us to alter our perspectives where we tend to create plausible responses that are applicable in certain nerve-racking situations.
-It enhances our imagination and creativity that are beneficial in attaining developmental growth.
+Art can heal our imagination and creativity that are beneficial in attaining developmental growth.
 In fact, working on art gives us boosting brain energy to fight stress and anxiety.

 According to Cathy Malchiodi, Ph.D., LPCC, LPAT, ATR-BC, REAT, “Art expression often becomes a pathway for transforming feelings and perceptions into a new life story and, as a result, creating a new sense of self.”

 Art matters because it represents a different view of our struggles in life.
-It makes us believe that our existence matters and that we have a connection with health and nature.
-It somehow helps in creating positive solutions on our current damaged psychological and emotional state that can affect our behavioral aspects as well.
-In fact, when we let the art speak for us, we tend to appreciate life along with the complexity it gives to us.
+Art makes us believe that our existence matters and that we have a connection with health and nature.
+Art somehow helps in creating positive solutions to our current damaged psychological and emotional state that can affect our behavioral aspects as well.
+In fact, when we let the art speak for us, we tend to appreciate life along with the complexity art gives to us.
 We somehow learn to value the things that we no longer have control with and see ourselves as an individual who can work with imagination and creativity.

 “No matter when or where the artwork is created (or appreciated), we should keep in mind that art always tells a story,” Arthur P. Shimamura Ph.D., professor emeritus of Psychology at the University of California, wrote.
 “That story may be intended for us to be taken by its beauty, but it may instead force us to elicit other feelings, such as anger, surprise, or disgust.”